-When reading a constructive case or rebutting on the flow, debaters must sign post every argument and every response.
+When reading a constructive case or rebutting on the flow, debaters must sign post every argument and every response (Parli).
 If you don’t tell me where to flow, I won’t write your argument.
 You also must have voter issues in your last speech.
 Make my job as a judge easier by telling me verbatim, why I should vote for you.

 Depending on the burdens implied within the resolution, I will default neg if I have nothing to vote on. (presumption)

 Kritiks.
 I believe a “K” is an important tool that debater’s should have within their power to use when it is deemed necessary.
 That being said, I would strongly suggest that you not throw a “K” in a round simply because you think it’s the best way to win the round.
 It should be used with meaning and genuinity to fight actually oppressive, misogynistic, dehumanizing, and explicitly exploitative arguments made by your opponents.
 If you run a generic “CAP BAD K” just because it’s the easy way out in the round, I’ll probably be very upset with you.
 When reading a "K" it will be more beneficial for you to slow down and explain its content rather than read faster to get more lines off.
 It's pretty crucial that I actually understand what I'm voting on if It's something you're telling me "I'm morally obligated to do."
 I would prefer to see a case debate but I strive to be tabula rasa so just because I might not like your K, doesn't mean I won't vote for it.
 I think it's important to disclose this bias, because no human is perfect and we do all have bias.

 Most Ks I vote on do a really good job of explaining how their solvency actually changes things outside of the debate space.
 At the point where you can’t or don't explain how voting on the K makes a tangible difference in the world, there really isn't a difference between pre and post fiat impacts.
 I implore you to take note of this when running or defending against a K.